 - Re-tighten the bleed valve and clean up drips

-- Turn the heating on and check radiators
+- Turn the heating on and check the radiators.

 Turn Off The Ice Maker

 In order for your ice maker to drop the ice into the tray, it has to have a protected motor to do so.
-This motor has its own dedicated little heater to stop it from freezing up in the cold environment and it is always on.
+This motor has its own dedicated little heater to stop it from freezing up in a cold environment, and it is always on.

-Now that may not seem like its a big deal.
-However, that little heater is increasing the unit’s energy consumption by a whopping 12% to 20%!
+Now that may not seem like a big deal.
+However, that little heater increases the unit’s energy consumption by a whopping 12% to 20%!
 So why not just turn it off, buy an ice tray and then pocket the savings.

 Consider A Power Strip (Surge Protector)

-Firstly, they effectively clean the electric current going to your devices such as the TV, computer, VCR and so on.
-This cleaning means that the devices can last longer and are more stable in their operation.
+Firstly, they effectively clean the electric current going to your devices such as the TV, computer, VCR, and so on.
+Cleaning the current means that the devices are more stable in their operation and can last longer.